Predicting Shallow Water Dynamics using Echo-State Networks with Transfer Learning: Results

-Transfer learning leads to a considerable improvement of ESN predictions.
+{\colb Transfer learning leads to a considerable improvement of ESN predictions.
 In particular, prediction errors for ESN models with transfer learning are under 5\% for all simulated regimes.
-This is approximately one order of magnitude improvement compared to predictions of the ESN without transfer learning.
-Averaged prediction errors for 4 selected datasets are presented in Figure \ref{fig:test3478_compare}.
-Snapshots of selected individual trajectories from $\text{TEST}_4$ and $\text{TEST}_8$ are presented in Figure \ref{fig:velo10_snap} and \ref{fig:water5_snap}, respectively.
-Our results demonstrate that it is more challenging to predict trajectories of the SWE with initial conditions where the mean water height is different from the training regime.
-We can see that prediction errors are much smaller for trajectories with initial conditions with the "shift" in the velocity (top row in Figure \ref{fig:test3478_compare}) compared to the trajectories with initial conditions with the "shift" in the water level (bottom row in Figure \ref{fig:test3478_compare}).
-Prediction errors for datasets $\text{TEST}_7$ and $\text{TEST}_8$ are approximately 3-4 times larger than prediction errors for datasets $\text{TEST}_3$ and $\text{TEST}_4$.
+This is slightly less than one order of magnitude improvement compared to predictions of the ESN without transfer learning.
+Averaged prediction errors for 4 selected datasets are presented in Figure \ref{fig:test3478_compare} and averaged (averaged over $J=20$ trajectories and over time) prediction errors for all testing datasets with and without transfer learning are presented in Table \ref{test}.
+Snapshots of selected individual trajectory from $\text{TEST}_8$ dataset are presented in Figure \ref{fig:test8snap}.
+Prediction of ESN without transfer learning significantly overestimates the total water level.
+While for times $t=7,14$ the correct prediction for the water level (red line) can be obtained by shifting the trajectory without transfer learning down, for time $t=20$ predicted trajectory of the ESN without transfer learning exhibits a nonlinear feature which is absent in the high-resolution simulation of the SWE.